-Satellite Imagery and GIS for Land Cover and Change Detection
+Satellite Imagery and GIS Maps for Land Cover and Change Detection

 Satellite imagery and GIS maps for land cover, land use and its changes is a key to many diverse applications such as environment, forestry, hydrology, agriculture and geology.
 Natural resource management, planning and monitoring programs depend on accurate information about the land cover in a region.
 Methods for monitoring vegetation change range from intensive field sampling with plot inventories to extensive analysis of remotely sensed data which has proven to be more cost effective for large regions, small site assessment and analysis.